pygame/pygame/docs/reST/ref/surface.rst

       pixels.
 A ValueError is raised if the surface pixels are discontinuous.

       '2' returns a (surface-width, surface-height) array of raw pixels.
-      The pixels are surface bytesized unsigned integers.
+      The pixels are surface-bytesize-d unsigned integers.
 The pixel format is surface specific.
-The 3 byte unsigned integers of 24 bit surfaces are unlikely accepted by anything other than other Pygame functions.
+The 3 byte unsigned integers of 24 bit surfaces are unlikely accepted by anything other than other pygame functions.

       '3' returns a (surface-width, surface-height, 3) array of ``RGB`` color components.
 Each of the red, green, and blue components are unsigned